-Our audit committee consists of Yifan Li, Rocky Ta-Chen Lee, and Li Du.
-Yifan Li is the chairperson of our audit committee.
-Yifan Li satisfies the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
+Our audit committee will initially consist of Yifan Li, Rocky Ta-Chen Lee, and Li Du.
+Yifan Li will be the chairperson of our audit committee.
+Yifan Li satisfy the criteria of an audit committee financial expert as set forth under the applicable rules of the SEC.
 Each of Yifan Li and Rocky Ta-Chen Lee satisfies the requirements for an "independent director" within the meaning of Section 303A of the NYSE Listed Company Manual and will meet the criteria for independence set forth in Rule 10A-3 of the Exchange Act.
 Our audit committee will consist solely of independent directors within one year of this offering.